SimaticResearchActivity/FBAE/README.md

-  -s|--size <size_in_bytes>                  Size of messages sent by a client (must be in interval [22,65515]) -S|--site <siteFile_name>                  Name (including path) of the sites file to be used -v|--verbose                               [optional] Verbose display required -w|--warmupCooldown <number>               [optional] Number in [0,99] representing percentage of PerfMessage session messages which will be considered as part of warmup phase or cool down phase and thus will not be measured for ping (By default, percentage is 0%)
+  -s|--size <size_in_bytes>                  Size of messages sent by a client (must be in interval [22,65515]) -S|--site <siteFile_name>                  Name (including path) of the sites file to be used -v|--verbose                               [optional] Verbose display required -w|--warmupCooldown <number>               [optional] Number in [0,99] representing percentage of PerfMessage sessionLayer messages which will be considered as part of warmup phase or cool down phase and thus will not be measured for ping (By default, percentage is 0%)
 ```

 For instance, you can open 3 terminals and run: